alinnman/celestial-navigation/APPDOC.md

 Specify your **elevation above the horizon** (in meters)
-Note: You can use a non-zero observer elevation only if you are not using an artificial horizon.
+Note: You can use a non-zero observer elevation only if you are not using an artificial horizon. *This setting takes care of the effect of the dip of the horizon*.

 #### Temperature<a name="temperature"></a>

-Specify the **temperature** (in degrees celsius).
-This setting affects the effects of atmospheric refraction.
+Specify the **temperature** (in degrees celsius). *This setting affects the effects of atmospheric refraction*.

 #### Temperature Gradient<a name="temperature_gradient"></a>